Iced-Coded/wplace-status/README.md

 And if there's no errors - we just return that everything's fine.

+## Can I use your work?

+Sure, you can, as the license doesn't prohibit so, nor can I.

+Also, if you only need to know endpoint's status - you don't need to host your own instance of the bot, as I already provide a [public JSON file](https://alexvolkov.envs.net/wplace/status.json) with all the statuses, which is updated once every 2 minutes.

 ## Aren't bots prohibited?

 **Yes, they are.** Though, I'm not doing anything malicious, nor interacting with the game itself.